-R3 would install R1 as best path into the routing table due to lower IGP cost.
-(IGP cost would be tie breaker in the best path selection process)
+R3 would install R1 as the best path into the routing table due to lower IGP cost.
+(IGP cost would be a tie-breaker in the best path selection process)

-In case of R1 failure, R3 would be notified and start installing R2 as best path.
+In case of R1 failure, R3 would be notified and start installing R2 as the best path.

-When Route Reflector is deployed, in case of R2 failure in the Figure-5 topology, BGP RR would declare that R2 is no longer best path for this customer site, then RR would choose R1 as best path after finishing its BGP Best Path Selection process, would wait for the MRAI (Minimum Route Advertisement Interval) and send the new best path to R3.
-When R3 receives new best path, it would spend time to install the prefixes with next-hop to the IP Routing and Forwarding Table.
+When Route Reflector is deployed, in case of R2 failure in the Figure-5 topology, BGP RR would declare that R2 is no longer the best path for this customer site, then RR would choose R1 as the best path after finishing its BGP Best Path Selection process, would wait for the MRAI (Minimum Route Advertisement Interval) and send the new best path to R3.
+When R3 receives the new best path, it would spend time installing the prefixes with next-hop to the IP Routing and Forwarding Table.

 BGP Route Reflector Redundancy

 BGP Route Reflector is an important node.
-Failure of it, collapses entire BGP topology.
+Failure of it collapses the entire BGP topology.
 Thus, BGP RR Redundancy is important..

-What was the motto ?
-Two is company, three is crowded..
+What was the motto?
+Two is the company, three is crowded.

 For the Internet service, IP Route Reflector, for the VPNs, VPN Route Reflector is used.

-But should you use the same router for both IP and VPN RR functionoalities ?
+But should you use the same router for both IP and VPN RR functionalities?

-Answer is it depends.
-If the deployment is small enough , yes you can.
-But always consider the impact of having problem in one service to another.
-If there is an attack towards IP RR, it will affects VPN customers as well.
+The answer is it depends.
+If the deployment is small enough, yes you can.
+But always consider the impact of having problems in one service to another.
+If there is an attack on IP RR, it will affect VPN customers as well.
 This concept is called fate-sharing.